Royal Park - Hendon - Albert Park

 AreaSearch assessment of residential approval activity sees Royal Park - Hendon - Albert Park among the top 30% of areas assessed nationwide

-Royal Park - Hendon - Albert Park has averaged approximately 36 new dwelling approvals per year.
-Over the past five financial years, from FY21 to FY25184 homes were approved, and an additional 8 have been approved so far in FY26.
-Each dwelling built over these years has resulted in an average of 2.6 new residents annually, indicating strong demand that supports property values.
+Royal Park - Hendon - Albert Park averaged approximately 36 new dwelling approvals per year.
+Between financial years FY-21 and FY-25184 homes were approved, with an additional 14 approved so far in FY-26.
+Each dwelling built over these five years resulted in an average of 2.6 new residents annually, indicating strong demand which should support property values.

-The average construction cost value for new homes is around $216,000, which is lower than regional levels, offering more affordable housing options.
-This financial year alone, $5.1 million worth of commercial development approvals have been recorded, suggesting the area's residential character.
-Compared to Greater Adelaide and nationally, Royal Park - Hendon - Albert Park shows approximately 65% of construction activity per person and ranks in the 71st percentile of areas assessed.
+The average construction cost value for new homes was $216,000, lower than regional levels, offering more affordable housing options.
+This financial year has seen $5.1 million in commercial development approvals, suggesting the area's residential character.
+Compared to Greater Adelaide and nationally, Royal Park - Hendon - Albert Park shows around 65% of construction activity per person and ranks among the 71st percentile of areas assessed.

 Frequently Asked Questions - Development